Newport Steam Factory, Newport Rhode Island

 The Newport Steam Factory was a key building in the history of the Newport Illuminating Company.
 This company was formed from the Edison Illuminating Company financed by General Electric Company.

-The Newport Steam Factory is an important surviving example of the nineteenth century industrial development of the Newport waterfront, as veil as an interesting large example of early mill construction dating from, 1831.
+The Newport Steam Factory is an important surviving example of the nineteenth-century industrial development of the Newport waterfront, as well as an interesting large example of early mill construction dating from, 1831.
 With its green, Jamestown granite walls, it is an imposing and handsome piece of architecture in its setting.

 Use of the building for warehouse facilities has resulted in loading entrances being opened in the north wall to the east and west of the stair tower.
 The stone stair tower presently lacks its Greek Revival cupola.

 The following is a letter to the editor published on August 1st, 1882 in the Newport Daily News, titled "A Summer in Newport."

 April 12, 1831, the good sloop Reformation, Captain Pratt left Priket wharf, in Providence, hound for Newport- She had on board, in addition to her complement of merchandise as freight, five passengers (of whom the writer was one) who were drawn towards the island town by an agreement with a contractor whose business it was to assist in setting in motion the initiatory of a manufacturing industry then contemplated.
 A violent gale had just sufficiently subsided to enable the veteran skipper to risk the voyage, and two hours and fifteen minutes were only required to land us on Banister's [Bannister's] wharf in Newport.